gmoraleslondono/react-firebase-authentication/README.md

   4. Under the **Your Apps** section, locate your app and copy the Firebase configuration object.
   5. Use this configuration to create the `firebase.init.js` file in the `client/src/firebase` directory.

+Note: remember to add `export default app;` at the bottom file so you can import and use this configuration in other files.

 ## Dependencies

 ### Backend